 Soft mouth guards were originally developed as tooth protectors to be used in the practice of some contact sports.
 However, since they are inexpensive and they can be easily made, some dentists prescribe them as protection against bruxism.

 Nevertheless, you should avoid soft mouth guard such as the one used in sports.
 You may believe that a soft mouth guard helps protect from teeth grinding.
-But in reality, a soft mouth guard induces 50% more grinding during the night.
+But in reality, a soft mouth guard can induce 50% more grinding during sleep.
 This will cause more muscle pain, TMJ problems and your mouth guard will wear faster.
 It may also produce unwanted occlusal changes.

 Knowing those facts, no valid reason exists to prescribe soft mouth guards (or sport mouth guards) to treat teeth grinding.
 I therefore recommend you to stay away from them.

 Getting The Most Value From Your Mouth Guard